Sulfamethoxazole and Trimethoprim are combined in this medicine.

+Take Sulfamethoxazole + Trimethoprim at regular intervals.
 Do not skip any doses.
-You must complete the entire course of antibiotic.
-If you don't, the infection will not clear completely.
+You must complete the entire course of this medicine.
+If you don't, the infection will not be properly controlled.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.